Yet another exciting surprise.

-Luckily the war ended and the last barrack, held the scenery of soldiers returning home to their families.
+Luckily the war ended and the last barrack held the scenery of soldiers returning home to their families.
 At that time, we had been walking around at the museum for 7 hours!
-Only interrupted by a meal at the museum restaurant and a visit in their military outlet.
+Only interrupted by a meal at the museum restaurant and a visit to their military outlet.
 In the outlet you can buy everything from old military clothes and badges to field- and kitchen equipment.

 Italy’s National Day.